Contributing

 cd indsl

-Synchronize your local master branch with the remote master branch.
+1. Synchronize your local main branch with the remote main branch.

 Develop your algorithm

-Create a feature branch to work on your new algorithm.
-Never work on the master or documentation branches.
+1. Create a feature branch to work on your new algorithm.
+Never work on the main or documentation branches.

 git checkout -b my_new_algorithm

-If you need any additional module not in the installed dependencies, install it using the
+3. If you need any additional module not in the installed dependencies, install it using the add command.
+If you need the new module for development, use the --dev option:

 poetry add new_module --dev

-Develop the new algorithm on your local branch.
+4. Develop the new algorithm on your local branch.
 Use the exception classes defined in indsl/exceptions.py when raising errors that are caused by invalid or erroneous user input.
 InDSL provides the @check_types decorator (from typeguard) for run-time type checking, which should be used instead of checking each input type explicitly.
-When finished or reach an important milestone, use
+When finished or reach an important milestone, use git add and git commit to record it:

 If your function is not valid for certain input values, an error must be thrown.
 For example,

-to verify pull requests before merging with the master version.
+5. As you develop the algorithm it is good practice to add tests to it.
+All tests are stored in the root folder tests/ using the same folder structure as the indsl/ folder.
+We run pytest to verify pull requests before merging with the main version.
 Before sending your pull request for review, make sure you have written tests for the algorithm and ran them locally to verify they pass.

 Note